ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 This text object will get updated by a client script to let players know when to start running.

-We will revisit the UI a bit later to add support for showing the best time of the player and last time.
+You will revisit the UI a bit later to add support for showing the best time of the player and last time.

 ## Create Race Manager Client Script

 Create a new script called **RaceManager_Client** and place it into the Client Context folder.
-Before we open the script, we need to add a few custom properties to it.
+Before you open the script, you need to add a few custom properties to it.

 ### Add Custom Properties